MuistotKartalla/muistot-backend/README.md

 The server is built with [FastAPI](https://fastapi.tiangolo.com/) and runs on [Uvicorn](https://www.uvicorn.org/)

+#### Notes

+If the database gets messed up its easier to just delete the volume and re-compose.

 #### Setting it all up

 Create a volume for the database